lemmy-64/n64-systemtest/README.md

 ## Disable tests
 While running all tests is nice once a majority passes, it can be a pain for bringup. **tests/testlist.rs** contains the list of all tests.
 Simply comment out some or all as needed.

+## acknowledgment
+This project was inspired by Peter Lemon's excellent N64 Bare Metal tests: https://github.com/PeterLemon/N64/ Furthermore, it wouldn't have been possible without the excellent cargo-n64, which brought Rust to the N64: https://github.com/rust-console/cargo-n64